centreon/centreon-engine/doc/user/configuration/advanced/monitoring_service_and_host_clusters.rst

 hosts and not services.
 In order to monitor the status of a host cluster, you must define a service that uses the check_cluster plugin.
-The service should not be associated with any of the hosts in the cluster, as this will cause problems with notifications for the cluster if that host goes down.
+The service should not be associated with any of the hosts in the cluster.
 A good idea might be to associate the service with the host that Centreon Engine is running on.
 After all, if the host that Centreon Engine is running on goes down, then Centreon Engine isn't running anymore, so there isn't anything you can do as far